btorressz/StakingDerivativesProtocol/README.md

 7. Create referral links to incentivize new users.

  The program is written in Rust, with a corresponding client written in TypeScript for interacting with the program on Solana Playground.

+ ## Features

+1. **Minting Derivative Tokens:** Users can deposit SOL and mint derivative tokens representing their staked assets.
+2. **Rewards Calculation and Compounding:** Staking rewards are calculated and updated periodically.
+Users can compound their rewards.
+3. **Emergency Unstaking:** Users can unstake their SOL instantly with an emergency penalty.
+4. **Referral Program:** Users can create referral links to incentivize new users to stake.
+5. **Governance Mechanism:** The program includes a simple voting mechanism where users can vote on governance proposals.
+6. **Checkpoint-Based Rewards Distribution:** Rewards are distributed periodically using a checkpoint system for optimization.
+7. **Advanced Fee Management:** Fees are accumulated and used to fund development or other purposes

+## License
+This Project is under the **MIT LICENSE**